 - Miziwe Biik: Aboriginal Employment and Training (Toronto)

 - First Nations Technology Council (Vancouver)

-Thank you and I hope this all has done something for you, or at least provided some insight as to who we are working.
-We like to try and create a company culture and a work environment that is exactly like what Dominic Toretto has done in the first 7 Fast and the Furious movies.
-Family, super fast cars and always made better by the The Rock.
-We'll keep you posted on how that goes.
+We hope this all has done something for you, or at least provided some insight as to who we are.
+We like to try and create a company culture and a work environment that is exactly like what Dominic Toretto has done in the first seven Fast and the Furious movies.
+Family, super fast cars, and always made better by the The Rock.
+We’ll keep you posted on how that goes.